Sharif Aghayar

 Sharif Aghayar (full name: Sharif Ziyadkhan Aghayarov, Şərif Ziyadxan oğlu Ağayarov; January 1, 1976, Agbulag, Lachin district) is an Azerbaijani writer.

 Life

-Sharif Aghayar was born on January 1, 1976, in the village of Agbulag of Lachin District.
+Sharif Aghayar was born on January 1, 1976, in the village of Ağbulaq of Lachin District.

-In 1980-1991, he studied at the secondary school in the village of Agbulag.
+In 1980–1991, he studied at the secondary school in the village of Agbulag.
 In 1992, he was admitted to the Faculty of History and Philology at the Shusha branch of the Azerbaijan State Pedagogical University named after N. Tusi.
 For a time he worked as a teacher at Aghdam Agricultural Technical School in Agjabadi.
 He came to Baku in 1998 and began working as a reporter in the cultural department of “Panorama” newspaper.

 Awards

 He was awarded the Khalil Rza Ulutürk Prize, created in 1998 by the Writers Union and the Independent Trade Union of Culture Workers, and the Youth Prize in 2003 by the Ministry of Youth and Sports for his achievements in the field of literature.
 The same year he won first Proza N Internet Competition held by the YeniSI Center for Literary and Art Studies in Azerbaijan.

 On November 23, 2015, he was awarded Rafik Mountain Prize by the Dalga Youth Organization for his enlightenment and active work.

 In May 2019, he was named "Literary Man of the Year" by the Azerbaijan Creative Fund.
 The same year, he won the prestigious nomination of the Golden Word Literary Prize established by the Ministry of Culture for his novel "The City beyond the Dreams."